shreyac086-prog/SALES-DASHBAOARD/README.md

 ##  Data Modeling (Power BI)

 After cleaning in SQL, the refined dataset was imported into Power BI.
-A single main fact table was prepared
+A single main fact table was prepared,
-Relationships established for seamless filtering Ensured the model supported drill-downs, bookmarks, and navigation
+Relationships established for seamless filtering, Ensured the model supported drill-downs, bookmarks, and navigation.

 ##  DAX Calculations